Using Standard Terms and Conditions or Agreements

 - Terms and conditions for consumers

-- Changing and terminating contractual agreements
+- Changing and terminating contractual supply or other agreements